harveyslash/sympyle/README.md

 [backpropagation](https://en.wikipedia.org/wiki/Backpropagation)
 works on arbitrary 'networks'.

-### Examples and tutorials coming soon
+### Examples and tutorials

-For now , you can see tests/ folder for usage
+All tutorials are under docs/source/tutorials and interactible at https://harveyslash.github.io/sympyle/tutorials/